The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Introduction

-The purpose of the present paper is to investigate how simple modifications to the classic ellipsoidal collapse model affect the predicted shape of collapse barriers.
-Our analysis focuses on two cosmological simulations of structure formation, the results of which we compare directly with predictions from the model.
-The rest of the paper is organized as follows.
+The purpose of this paper is to investigate the statistical properties of Lagrangian DM haloes (or protohaloes) found in $N$-body simulations of structure growth and to compare them with the expectations of the spherical and ellipsoidal collapse models.
+The remainder of the paper is organized as follows.
 In Section~\ref{sec:numerics} we introduce our simulations and briefly describe our main analysis techniques.
-Section~\ref{sec:protohaloes} describes some of the basic characteristics of proto-haloes in our simulations, focusing on their inertial and tidal tensors.
-We use these results in Section~\ref{sec:collapse} to motivate a closer look at the ellipsoidal collapse model, and in particular, how the predicted collapse barriers depend on the assumed shape of the collapsing region.
-The predictions are compared directly with the results of two cosmological simulations in Section~\ref{sec:boundary}.
-Finally, we end with a brief discussion in Section~\ref{sec:discussion} before summarizing our main results in Section~\ref{sec:summary}.
+The basic characteristics of protohaloes in our simulations are presented in Section \ref{sec:protohaloes}, focusing mainly on their Lagrangian overdensities and surrounding tidal fields.
+Motivated by those results, we present a modified EC model in Section~\ref{sec:boundary}.
+Finally, we provide a brief discussion and summary of our findings in Sections \ref{sec:discussion} and \ref{sec:summary}.